kemlyn/chitter/README.md

 I can sign up for Chitter
 I can log in to Chitter
 I can log out of Chitter
+I can delete comments
-I can sign up to Chitter with my email, password, handle and a username I don't have to be logged in to see the posts
+I can delete my own post
+I don't have to be logged in to see the posts
 My username and email are unique
 ```